feliperdamaceno/ai-environment-setup/guides/llm-terminal-integration.md

 With the setup ready, you can run a prompt like this:

 ```
-find . -type f -name "*.js" | llm-deepseek "Which of these files contain 'main' function?"
+find . -type f -name "*.ts" | deepseek "Which of these files contain 'main' function?"
 ```

 ### Notes